wazuh/wazuh/architecture/wm_ciscat/Readme.md

 ## Sequence Diagram
 The provided sequence diagram shows the basic flow of Wazuh's **CIS-CAT** module.
 The main steps are:

-1. The **SCIS-CAT** module is executed according to the configuration provided in `ossec.conf`.
-The module then sleeps, based on the specified timestamp.
+1. The **CIS-CAT** module is executed according to the configuration provided in `ossec.conf`.
-2. Once the sleep time is over, the **CIS-CAT** script is executed.
+2. The **CIS-CAT** module runs the scan every defined interval.
 3. The script scans the system and reports the results trough different files (**txt** and **xml**).
 4. The **txt** file is parsed.
-The relevant information from this file is saved in memory (mostly `scan_info`).
+The relevant information from this file is stored in memory (mostly `scan_info`).
 5. The **xml** file is parsed.
-The relevant information from this file is saved in memory (`rule_info`).
+The relevant information from this file is stored in memory (`rule_info`).
 6. Once we have all the information (both generic and specific), we convert the data to a **JSON** structure to send the stored information to the manager.
-7. The memory that has already been sent is freed.
-8. The loop continues with its next iteration, starting again with the sleep.
+7. Once the data is sent, the generated reports are removed and the used memory is freed for the next scan.